 Taking Care Of Your Horse's Health

-The next thing you should be learning how to take care of when it comes to a horse is its health and state of well-being.
-Like any animal, a horse should be kept up to date on its vaccinations, particularly flu and tetanus, and a vet should always be consulted if anything seems wrong with your horse.
+Like any animal, a horse should be kept up to date on its vaccinations, particularly flu and tetanus, and a vet should always be consulted if anything seems wrong.
 Worming your horse is another thing that you should do regularly, and you'll want to consult a vet regarding what wormer you're best off using, as there are many different varieties available.

 Worming ought to be done seasonally, but if you're planning on moving your horse to a different yard or it will be temporarily housed elsewhere for whatever reason, then you'll want to worm your horse before hand.
 Instructions on how to worm your horse and what dose you ought to give will depend on the wormer itself, but it is usually dictated by your horse's weight.